-The open-label treatment period will be followed by an open-label maintenance period (maximum of additional 48 weeks or until the product becomes commercially available), and patients who benefited from therapy without significant side effects during the double-blind treatment period will continue receiving pegcetacoplan 1080 mg twice weekly via s.c. infusion (20 mL).
+The open-label treatment period will be followed by an open-label maintenance period (maximum of additional 48 weeks or until the product becomes commercially available, whichever occurs first), and patients who benefited from therapy without significant side effects during the double-blind treatment period will continue receiving pegcetacoplan 1080 mg twice weekly via s.c. infusion (20 mL).